-High Granular Calorimetry for present and future colliders
+High Granular Calorimetry for Higgs Factories and other applications

 Members of the AITANA group are involved in the silicon-tungsten electromagnetic calorimeter, SiW-ECAL group.
 The SiW-ECAL team is composed by several groups from: France (IJCLab – ex LAL, OMEGA, LPNHE, LLR, LPSC), Japan (Kyushu University, KEK ), South Korea (SKK University) and Spain (the AITANA group from IFIC and the CIEMAT).